retifrav/rclone-rc-web-gui/README.md

 - `disk` has `canQueryDisk` set to `true`, so it supports querying information about available disk space;
   - in case of external disks, you'll also need to set their mounted path (`pathToQueryDisk`).

+#### Settings

+There is also a settings section right in the UI - it shows up when you click on the gear icon in the top-right corner of the header.

+The UI settings are not persistent and will reset back to the default/configured values on the next page refresh.
+The rclone settings survive page reloads as it's rclone who is holding them (*while it keeps runing*).

 ### Queue

-All operations go to the queue and processed one at a time.
+Originally, the intention was to support just one operation at a time, so all the transfers were supposed to go to the queue and get processed strictly one by one.
+In addition to rclone's own [--transfers](https://rclone.org/docs/#transfers-int) option, this is controlled by a queue mechanism in the UI.

+Later, however, support for parallel transfers was added as well - mainly for situations when one needs to deal with lots of small files (*so the original philosophy of maximizing the transfer speed per single big file still stands*).
+To increase the number "active" queue slots you can either pass the desired number in `--transfers` for the initial `rclone rcd` launch or change it dynamically in the UI [settings](#settings).

-Obviously, since the queue is implemented on the client side, it's only your browser who knows about it, so if you add more operations from a different host, browser, or even a different tab in the same browser - all of them will go in parallel.
+It is probably worth to mention that since this queue is client-side, it is only your browser who knows about it, so if you will add more operations from a different host, browser, or even a different tab in the same browser - all of them can still go in parallel.

-That also means that once you close the browser or just this tab, the queue will no longer exist.
+The queue being client-side also means that once you close the browser/tab where the UI is running, its queue will no longer exist.
 However, all the ongoing transfers will of course still be there, as they are already being handled by `rclone` (*[_async = true](https://rclone.org/rc/#running-asynchronous-jobs-with-async-true)*).

 ## Deployment